dlaliberte/bikeshed-intro/index.md

 </dl>
 ```

-Which will be rendered like this:
+Which will be rendered like this (using the CSS included below):

 <blockquote>
 <dl class="domintro">